-To detach the Nest doorbell from its wall plate, insert its included release tool into the small hole at the bottom of the doorbell.
-If you don’t have the release tool, you can also use a thumb tack or paper clip instead.
+To detach the Nest Doorbell from its wall plate, insert the included release tool into the small hole at the bottom of the doorbell.
+If you don’t have the release tool, you can also use a thumbtack or paper clip instead.

 3. Disconnect the wires

 Use a screwdriver to loosen the screws on the back of the Nest Doorbell and detach the doorbell wires.

 If a Nest wire extender was used during installation, detach that from the system wires too.
 Pinch each terminal to open it up, then pull the wire out to disconnect it.

 Now that your doorbell has been removed, use a screwdriver to remove the screws and detach the wall plate.

 Important: When you disconnect the chime wires from the chime connector, you’ll need to reconnect each chime wire to the correct wire terminal.
 Otherwise, your doorbell’s chime might not work as expected.

 To uninstall the chime connector, follow the steps below.